Sylkadi/BrutalCompanyMinus/README.md

 `Outside Enemy Rarity`: A **scale** that describes the chance for the enemy to spawn outside

-`Min Inside Enemy`: The minimum amount of enemies garunteed to spawn inside.
+`Min Inside Enemy`: A **scale** that describes the minimum amount of enemies garunteed to spawn inside.

-`Max Inside Enemy`: The maximum amount of enemies garunteed to spawn inside.
+`Max Inside Enemy`: A **scale** that describes the maximum amount of enemies garunteed to spawn inside.

-`Min Outside Enemy`: The minimum amount of enemies garunteed to spawn outside.
+`Min Outside Enemy`: A **scale** that describes the minimum amount of enemies garunteed to spawn outside.

-`Max Outside Enemy`: The maximum amount of enemies garunteed to spawn outside.
+`Max Outside Enemy`: A **scale** that describes the maximum amount of enemies garunteed to spawn outside.

 **...**